Imagine…

 And if the indulgence becomes too much, wander over to the gyms for a workout or head into the double (or triple) garages where the workbenches await.

 Upstairs, via the grand wooden staircases or understated lifts, the mood brightens.
 Light, white walls, high raked ceilings and fully carpeted floors introduce a zone for the younger generation.
-Of the three enormous 1st floor bedrooms in each home, one has its own walk-in robe and private ensuite, while the other two have built-in robes and study desks.
+Of the three enormous 1st floor bedrooms in each home, one has its own walk-in robe and private ensuite, while the other two have built-in robes.

 These two bedrooms share a bathroom with a freestanding bath and separate shower, all tiled, like the ensuite, in white and duck egg blue.